 Enjoying the slides and games in the water park.

-I’d acquiesced to the trip because my son has had ‘cruising’ firmly at the top of his bucket list for the last three or four years.
+I’d agreed to the trip because my son has had ‘cruising’ firmly at the top of his bucket list for the last three or four years.
 He was absolutely delighted to finally get his wish.

 Of course, all my fears were completely unfounded.
-After a slick boarding process (top tip, if you upgrade to Palace class you receive priority boarding), we were shown to our roomy cabin by our private butler, Yuri, who would be taking care of us during our trip.
+After a slick boarding process (top tip, if you upgrade to Palace Class you receive priority boarding), we were shown to our roomy cabin by our private butler, Yuri, who would be taking care of us during our trip.

 He then got on the phone to organise our restaurant bookings.
 There are six dining venues on board, covering Chinese, Japanese, Korean BBQ and hot pot, plus Prime Steakhouse and Seafood Grill.

 We opted for seafood on the first night, Teppanyaki for Saturday lunch, a decadent afternoon tea and then Prime Steakhouse for our final evening, squeezing it in before the live show at 9pm.